-Stars of tomorrow at the best music university
+Stars of tomorrow at the universities of music

 Interesting fact: The mdw and its 1,300 events each year is one of the biggest organizers of cultural events; moreover, the stars of tomorrow can be heard for a discount or even free of charge. – A tip for music lovers who value the unusual.